bjackman/cyberpower_pdu_snmp/README.md

+Note: This project is not affiliated with Cyber Power Systems (USA), Inc. but is just provided as a tool to interact with their products.

 This is a "library" to interace with CyberPower networked PDUs in pure Python without having to install anything external (system libraries, MIBs).
 To be honest it's really just a wrapper around a single pysnmp call, the rest is just